stephaniestelzer/FireStarter/README.md

 - Previsualization Artists who want to quickly incorporate fire into their scene
 - Small Studios and Independent Creators who need fire for a shot, but don't have any VFX knowledge

+### Important Info
+If you want to export your simulation into Maya, you MUST use the arnold renderer for your simulation to render properly.

 ## How to use this tool
 ### Tutorials
 ### Shelf Button Code